taligentx/dscKeybusInterface/README.md

 # DSC Keybus Interface
 ![dscKeybusInterface](https://user-images.githubusercontent.com/12835671/105620980-5b356380-5dc8-11eb-93c2-e813751dda8a.png)
-This library directly interfaces Arduino, esp8266, esp32, and esp32-s2 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) and [Classic series](https://www.dsc.com/manual/29000203) security systems for integration with home automation, remote control as a virtual keypad, notifications on alarm events, unlocking installer codes, and emulating DSC panels to use DSC keypads as general purpose input devices.
+This library directly interfaces Arduino, esp8266, and esp32 series microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) and [Classic series](https://www.dsc.com/manual/29000203) security systems for integration with home automation, remote control as a virtual keypad, notifications on alarm events, unlocking installer codes, and emulating DSC panels to use DSC keypads as general purpose input devices.

 This enables existing DSC security system installations to retain the features and reliability of a hardwired system while integrating with modern devices and software for under $5USD in components.